As-star-at/JPEG-encoder/README.md

 - Huffman Coding

 ## HOW TO USE THIS PROJECT IN GOOGLE COLAB

+### INITIAL STEPS
+- In a new notebook in Google Colab, paste the code in /src/main_code.cu
+- At the top, wirte the following magic command: %%writefile jpeg.cu
+- Save the image to be compressed in /content on Colab

 ### INSTALL REQUIRED DEPENDENCIES
 This project requires updating package list and installation of OpenCV.
 Paste the following commands in a cell in Google Colab:<br><br>
 ```bash